jigneshsharma123/javaString-Practice/oops/notes.md

 ### 1. Inheritance=>
    ```
     a.
-When an object acquires all the properties and ehavours of a parent object, it is known as inheritance.
+When an object acquires all the properties and behavours of a parent object, it is known as inheritance.
     b. it provides code reusability.
     c.it is used to achive runtime polymorphism.